Get to Know your Honey

 Tutin Residue

-Tutin is found on the native tutu shrub.
 A tiny insect called the passion vine hopper feeds on the tutu plant and excretes a substance – honeydew – onto the branches and leaves of the plant.
-When honeybees feed on this honeydew, they contaminate their honey, making it toxic for humans
+When honeybees feed on this honeydew, it can contaminate their honey.

 Tutin Compliance: PASS